Yahyakiani/side-stacker-game/README.md

 3.  **Choose a Game Mode:**
     - **Player vs Player (PvP):**
         - Player 1 creates the game.
 The UI will show "Waiting for Player 2..." and a Game ID.
-        - Player 2 (on another browser/tab, or a friend) will need the Game ID to join. *(Current UI doesn't have a "Join Game by ID" field - this is a manual step for now, e.g., by P2 connecting via WebSocket client and sending a JOIN_GAME message with the ID, or P1 sharing the full URL if we implement joining via URL params later).*
+        - Player 2 (on another browser/tab, or a friend) will need the Game ID to join.
     - **Player vs AI (PvE):**
         - Select "Player vs AI" and choose the AI difficulty (Easy, Medium, or Hard).
         - Click "Create Game".
 The game starts immediately with you as Player X.